plentymarkets/plugin-seller-logic-rp/meta/documents/user_guide_en.md

 ## Flexible and fair pricing

-The cost depends on the number of countries in which you sell.
-The quantity of SKUs you list on Amazon also affects prices.
+The costs depend on the number of countries you sell to.
+The number of SKUs you offer at Amazon also affects the prices.

+SellerLogic offers for the "Repricer" a free trial access for 14 days.
+All functions are available without restriction.
+If the test is convincing, you can conclude a contract, either for 3, 6, 12 or 24 months.
+The longer the contract, the cheaper it becomes, whereby the costs for using SellerLogic also depend on the number of products (SKUs) in the Amazon shop.
+Between 16 Euro per month (up to 100 products; contract duration 2 years) and 1,999 Euro per month (up to 1 million products; duration 3 months) the price range is sufficient.
+The monthly fee always depends on the current number of listed SKUs, i.e. it adjusts automatically and dynamically.

 <a class="btn btn-primary" href="https://www.sellerlogic.com/de/amazon-repricing-tool/#15" target="_blank">Price overview <i class="fa fa-external-link fa-fw align-middle" aria-hidden="true"></i></a>